heyysudarshan/heyysudarshan/readme.md

 native software solutions with `Kotlin` and `Kotlin Multiplatform`.
 What began as curiosity about software development has grown into a passion.
 I love writing, testing, debugging, and deploying code that solves real-world problems.

-I’ve dedicated myself to developing software, especially mobile and cross-platform software, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.
+I’ve dedicated myself to developing software, especially native and cross-platform software solutions, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.
 I enjoy writing clean, simple, and effective code instead of smartly complex code.
 Let’s connect if you share the same belief.